 “Do I look too slutty?
 Too frumpy?
 Too try-hardy?
 Too old?”

-As an ex-dietaholic who counted calories religiously, exercised twice daily and measured myself with tape measure and on the scales morning and night, I’m tired of uttering the “Can I get away with it?” question.
+As an ex-dietaholic who counted calories religiously, exercised twice daily, and measured my waist, right thigh, and right bicep each morning before obsessing over the scales (yes, I was nuts), I’m tired of asking the “Can I get away with this?” question.

 I’m also tired of the courses that pop up in my Facebook feed to help me “dress for my shape”.
 My shape?
 I’m human shaped, thank you very much.
 If the garment has arm holes, a head hole and leg holes, I’m going to be just fine.

-And when you’re just one of 117 billion, and you’re hurtling through space on a spinning blue ball, who else’s opinion matters?
+Living in a woman’s body, in a world that has a lot to say about women’s bodies, while focusing on my own opinions is a work in progress.
+But when you’re just one of 117 billion, and you’re wearing a meat-suit, and you’re hurtling through space on a spinning blue ball, who else’s opinion matters?